warncke/immutable-app-component/README.md

 ### Working with client component instances

-    var myComponent = ImmutableAppComponentClient.getComponent('my-component')
+    var myComponent = ImmutableAppComponent.getComponent('my-component')

-The `getComponent` method on the global ImmutableAppComponentClient instance will return the component instance identified by its id.
+The `getComponent` method on the global ImmutableAppComponent instance will return the component instance identified by its id.

 ### Client component instance methods